 Can we blend these two sources together?
 Do native speakers find this plausible?

 Our proposed reconstruction has a prominent initial “sp” or “sb” sound.
-Lushootseed and Totonac linguist David Beck, speaking of phonetic proximity, and knowing from direct experience how complex field transcription can be when the collector is not fluent in the target language, suggests that “Waterman gets the ‘k’ from the second part of the ‘bq’ consonant cluster” .
-He also notes that unstressed schwas are often dropped in normal rapid speech, which here would telescope four syllables into two.
+Lushootseed and Totonac linguist David Beck, speaking of phonetic proximity, and knowing from direct experience how complex field transcription can be when the collector is not fluent in the target language, suggests that “Waterman gets the ‘k’ from the second part of the ‘bq’ consonant cluster”.
+Regarding Waterman’s choice of ‘k’ not ‘q’”, David adds: “ ‘q’ symbolizes a sound much like ‘k’ but is pronounced farther back in the mouth, a distinction English-speakers often have a hard time hearing.”
+David also notes that unstressed schwas are often dropped in normal rapid speech, which here would telescope four syllables into two.

-Thus the possible original four-syllable ʔəsbəqʷábqs may have been heard by Waterman as sqəbáqs and written down as SkEba’kst.
-We interpolate between the dictionary entry and Waterman’s transcription and suggest sbəqʷábs (spuhQUABS): a telescoped form, faithful to the original, simplified (via dropped unstressed schwas) and not too distant from Waterman’s transcription.
+Thus the possible original four-syllable ʔəsbəqʷábqs may have been heard by Waterman as skəbaʔkst and written down as SkEba’kst.
+We interpolate between the dictionary entry and Waterman’s transcription and suggest sbəqʷábs (spuhQUABS): a telescoped form, faithful to the original, simplified (via dropped unstressed schwas) and with k replacing q – minor transformations of the spoken word familiar to field linguists transcribing an unfamiliar language.